Brantlab/CFD-HUGO/content/events/HydrantPainting.md

 **5.** Hydrants will be judged during Convoy Community Days by the public.
 Winners will be contacted at a later date.

-**Please consider donating your left over paint to the Convoy Fire Department to paint any hydrants that were not painted during the contest.**
+**Please consider donating your leftover paint to the Convoy Fire Department to paint any hydrants that were not painted during the contest.**

 ### Click map for bigger map!